SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "If they aren't being constructive, you shouldn't give them any of your worry.
 Just like I need to stop worrying about what some silly ponies think of my dress."

 After the hug, Pinkie offered her hoof to Rarity.
-"So, what do you say, will you go out with me?"
+"So, what do you say?
+Will you go out with me?"

 Rarity took her hoof and held it with a smile.
 "Yes, darling."

-Both mares blushed and they laid silently together, enjoying the moment.
+Both mares blushed and they lay silently together, enjoying the moment.

 Pinkie looked over at Rarity and giggled.
 "Did you notice who was the model on the cover?"

 "Oh, no." Rarity levitated the issue of Vanity Mare back up off the bed and held it above them.

-Wearing Rarity's beautiful dress was a pink mare, the one laying right next to her.
+Wearing Rarity's beautiful dress was a pink mare, the one lying right next to her.

 "Oh, darling, you look so beautiful in it.
 How could I have not noticed it was you…" Tears started to well in her eyes.
 "I'm so sorry."